The Definitive Guide to Dental Insurance in Germany

 • It includes the essential procedures but doesn’t always involve the most advanced options.

-• In other words, public health insurance covers dental treatments that help keep teeth healthy but are not visually pleasing (e.g., crowns made of concrete).
+• In other words, statutory health insurance covers dental treatments that help keep teeth healthy but are not visually pleasing (e.g., crowns made of concrete).

-If you want better than this, you should choose additional dental insurance.
+If you want to avoid paying additional costs, and comprehensive dental coverage, you should choose additional dental insurance.

 Let’s take a look at some examples to drive this home: